dwiwad/hockey_site/README.md

 	- [ ] Start scoping the deep dive
 	- [X] Stand up an empty post for it
 - [ ] Season shape once I have more metrics than depth
+	- [ ] Add a plot for Team identity, Depth x GSAx
 	- [ ] Add Card under detailed Dashboards header
 	- [ ] Add new Page for "Shape of the Season"
 	- [ ] Add depth plotly to that page